hieunguyen0202/Udemy-Course-Training/Udemy_Course/Java-Programing/Appium_Mobile_Testing/Readme.md

 	}
   ```
 ### 27. How to start & Stop Appium Server Programmatically using AppiumServiceBuilder
+- You don't need to go to `cmd` to start `appium` server.
+Because you used `AppiumDriverLocalService` instead.
 - In window : `C:users/HP/AppData/Roaming/npm/node_modules/appium/build/lib/main.js`
 - Write code
   ```java